 In this section, we examine the computational performance of \swifter{}, including the parallel efficiency over many CPU cores, using { POSIX} threads or in combination with { MPI}.
 We examine two sets of problems: (1) the \ion{H}{II} regions in a uniform medium and (2) ionization front propagation in the inhomogeneous/uniform interstellar medium with self-gravity and hydrodynamics enabled.
 The first set also examines the effect of metals on computational times, whereas the second set tests the code performance in an inhomogeneous medium.

-In the upper figure of Fig. \ref{fig:strongscaling}, we consider the multi-frequency \ion{H}{II} region test similar to the test in \S\ref{sec:HII}.
+In the upper panel of Fig. \ref{fig:strongscaling}, we consider the multi-frequency \ion{H}{II} region test similar to the test in \S\ref{sec:HII}.
 Unlike \S\ref{sec:HII}, the simulation box here contains $128^3$ gas particles, and we run the simulations for 5 Myr.
 We also consider another run with the same setup but with element abundances described in Table \ref{table:eleab}.
 All of the tests are run on { AMD} { EPYC} 9754 CPUs\footnote{Our { AMD} { EPYC} is a high-performance server processor with 128 cores per socket and 2 sockets per node.}.